How does this medication work? What will it do for me?

 Do not give this medication to anyone else, even if they have the same symptoms as you do.
 It can be harmful for people to take this medication if their doctor has not prescribed it.

 What form(s) does this medication come in?

-Each soluble gelatin capsule, embossed "PD 237" contains ethosuximide 250 mg.
+Each soluble gelatin capsule contains 250 mg of ethosuximide.
 Nonmedicinal ingredients: D&C Yellow No. 10, FD&C Red No. 3, gelatin, glycerin, polyethylene glycol, and sorbitol.

 How should I use this medication?

-Adults: The dose of ethosuximide varies according to the needs and age of the person using the medication and their response to treatment.
+The dose of ethosuximide varies according to the needs and age of the person using the medication and their response to treatment.
+Depending on the effectiveness of the medication and how well it is tolerated, your doctor may slowly increase the dose until a maximum effect is achieved, with minimum side effects.
 Often a dose of 1 g to 1.5 g daily in divided doses controls seizures in adults.

 Many things can affect the dose of medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way that you are taking the medication without consulting your doctor.

 It is important to take this medication exactly as prescribed by your doctor.
 If you miss a dose, take it as soon as possible and continue with your regular schedule.
 If it is almost time for your next dose, skip the missed dose and continue with your regular dosing schedule.
 Do not take a double dose to make up for a missed one.
 If you are not sure what to do after missing a dose, contact your doctor or pharmacist for advice.